Synthetic phonics: Methodology

 Synthetic phonics teaches phonics at the level of the individual phoneme from the outset; not syllables and not onset and rime.
 Teachers are to put accuracy before speed, because fluency (i.e. speed, accuracy, expression) and comprehension will come with time.

 Synthetic phonics involves the teaching of the transparent alphabet (e.g. c as in "cat") before progressing onto the opaque alphabet (e.g. ch as in "school").
-In other words, learners are taught steps which are straightforward and 'work' before being taught the complications and variations of pronunciation and spelling of the full alphabetic code.
-It introduces exception words and 'tricky' words (words with letter-sounds that have not yet been taught or are unusual), after a thorough introduction of the transparent alphabet code (learning a common spelling for each of the 40 plus sounds of English and how to blend sounds for reading and segment spoken words for spelling).
-English has a surprisingly large number of words with unusual letter-sounds, often the most common words of all such as 'to', 'of', etc. They are taught slowly and systematically.
-Phonics application still works at least in part in such words.
+In other words, learners are taught steps that are straightforward and 'work' before being taught the complications and variations of pronunciation and spelling of the full alphabetic code.
+It introduces exception words and 'tricky' words (words with letter-sounds that have not yet been taught or are unusual), after a thorough introduction of the transparent alphabet code (learning a common spelling for each of the 40-plus sounds of English and how to blend sounds for reading and segment spoken words for spelling).
+English has a surprisingly large number of words with unusual letter-sounds, often the most common words of all, such as 'to', 'of', etc. They are taught slowly and systematically.
+The phonics application still works at least in part in such words.

 Synthetic phonics involves a heavy emphasis on hearing the sounds all-through-the-word for spelling and not an emphasis on "look, cover, write, check".
-This latter, visual form of spelling plays a larger part with unusual spellings and spelling variations although a phonemic procedure is always emphasised in spelling generally.
+This latter, visual form of spelling plays a larger part with unusual spellings and spelling variations, although a phonemic procedure is always emphasised in spelling generally.

 Teachers read aloud a full range of literature with the learners and ensure that all learners have a full range of experience of activities associated with literacy such as role play, drama, poetry, but the learners are not expected to 'read' text with words they cannot read in or out of context, and the method does not involve guessing at words from context, picture or initial letter clues.